getsolus/help-center-docs/software/samba/en.md

 In addition, the Solus-controlled Samba configuration is written such that it is possible to override its default parameters simply by assigning a new value to the parameter in question in `/etc/samba/smb.conf`.
 From a technical perspective, any parameters added without a `[shared resource]` header will considered part of the `[global]` configuration section.

-This way, it becomes possible to reset Samba to Solus working defaults simply by deleting or renaming  `/etc/samba/smb.conf`.
+This way, simply deleting or renaming  `/etc/samba/smb.conf` and restarting Samba with `sudo systemctl restart smb` will reset the configuration to the known working default Solus configuration.

 ### Example -- anonymous, read-write share outside of *$HOME*